 But have you thought about specialising as an Authorised Firearms Officer (AFO)?
 Would you appreciate a better work/life balance?
 Would you like to work for a national infrastructure police force protecting the nation?

-If so, the Civil Nuclear Constabulary might be the place for you to continue your policing career.
+If so, the Civil Nuclear Constabulary might be the place for you to continue your policing career, if you have completed your probationary period at your current force.
 We offer a number of bespoke transferee training courses throughout the year which recognise the skills you already have as a police officer and could see you operational in as little as three weeks, depending on your firearms experience.

 If you join us on a transferee course, you will first undertake a two-week induction programme at our headquarters in Oxfordshire, where you will be sworn in as an officer of the CNC.
 You will cover areas of legislation, protective security and health and safety which are specific to the role of an AFO in the CNC as well as being issued with and trained in the use of our Personal Protective Equipment.